 It sounds so obvious, but it’s shocking how many times publicists pitch me their clients and then when I ask to set up an interview, the physicians aren’t available.

-For a story I was writing for EverydayHealth.com, I contacted several major hospitals because I needed a source.
+For a story I was writing for a digital health brand, I contacted several major hospitals because I needed a source.
 Most of them said the deadline was too fast while others simply never got back to me.

 I found a publicist who was able to set up an interview—and fast.
-She was so helpful that I interviewed her source for a second story too.
+She was so helpful that I interviewed her source for another story as well.

 Physicians are extremely busy but if you’re going to pitch the media, your clients need to have some flexibility in their schedules.
 Besides, most journalists will set up interviews before or after “normal” business hours to get the story and make their deadlines.